brillout/wildcard-api/docs/intro.template.md

 an obligatory step.

 This is not Wildcard's use case.
-An API created with API is meant to be consumed by your clients and your clients only.
+An API created with Wildcard is meant to be consumed by your clients and your clients only.
 Such API is not generic and,
 from the perspective of a thrid party, a Wildcard API doesn't make sense.